For Danish click here.

 Note 2: Definition of voluntary work

-- It is not payed.
+- It must not be payed.
 However, this does not exclude that a volunteer receives compensation for expenses that the person has in connection with performing the task, such as transport and telephone costs, or that a person receives a highly symbolic compensation for his volunteer work (e.g. in the form of training clothes).